 Media advisories are a great tool to raise more awareness for your event or activity.
 Media outlets are constantly looking for a juicy story to cover or highlight.
-A properly written media advisory can earn you the news coverage you need to get word out for free.
+A properly written media advisory can earn you the news coverage you need to get the word out for free.
 Follow the steps below to format an effective advisory that elevated your brand and maximizes your event publicity.

 A media advisory is a short document that is meant to offer basic event information.
 When written properly, a media advisory serves as an ‘invitation,’ expressly addressing media outlets.
 The intent is to generate media interest – leading to coverage, event promotion and a mutually beneficial relationship.

-The planning step should not be very time consuming.
+The planning step should not be very time-consuming.
 The goal is to strategize the intent of your media advisory so it develops quickly and with clarity.
 When planning, consider the following questions:

 When planning a media advisory, it is recommended to have some media relationships in place before sending out the advisory.
 This will ensure that your media advisory is to be understood as a ‘trusted’ source.